‘A Style Thing': Why Some Commanders Wear, But Don't Actually Use, Mouthpieces

 The list of items an NFL player will use to make a fashion statement knows no bounds.
 Visors, sleeves, gloves, jersey numbers, facemasks and custom cleats represent a mere sampling of options guys like to deploy to stand out from their peers.

-But at least a couple of Commanders have veered from those choices and found yet another way to add to their on-field looks, NBC Sports Washington learned during the team's training camp thanks to an intense investigation.
+But at least a couple of Commanders have veered from those choices and identified yet another way to add to their on-field looks, NBC Sports Washington learned during the team's training camp thanks to an exhaustive investigation.

 Receivers Jahan Dotson and Dyami Brown have both been spotted in Ashburn this month sporting mouthpieces on their helmet that they don't actually use.